michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0038.md

 - n: the hard inner (usually woody) layer of the pericarp of some fruits (as peaches or plums or cherries or olives) that contains the seed
 - v: remove the pits from
 ### Family
-pit: pits, pitted, pitting+;pitting: pittings
+- pit: pits, pitted, pitting+
+- pitting: pittings
 ### Examples
 - The restrictions include bans on wood in fireplaces and outdoor fire pits.
 - The biggest game of the week pits the Packers against the Lions for the NFC North title.